 - Typical Grade: Mostly level or gentle

 There is a steep section from Cowell Beach to about a tenth of a mile past the hotels, after which the trail levels out.

 The paved bicycle and pedestrian path along West Cliff Drive starts at the Santa Cruz Wharf and gently climbs uphill for close to three miles, to Natural Bridges State Park.
 As you leave Cowell Beach, you will encounter one of the few steep inclines–less than an eighth of a mile, which levels out past a couple of hotels.
 Look back for a panoramic view of Santa Cruz Wharf and down the cliff to see surfers at Cowell’s, which has great waves for longboards.
 The path frequently veers away from the road’s edge and runs along a blufftop covered with ice plants.
 You’ll find benches and water fountains at several spots along the way.

 In about a mile, just off Point Santa Cruz, you will pass Steamer Lane, a famous surf spot for year-round competitions.
 On the other side of the point, you can watch sea lions bask in the sun and see waves crashing for miles up the coastline.
 The path ends in another mile at Natural Bridges State Park.
 Along this stretch are amazing panoramic views.
 Beaches appear at low tide, but there is no wheelchair access.

 The facilities listed below meet all of our access criteria unless otherwise noted.

-Along West Cliff Drive by lighthouse, at lot just outside entrance to Natural Bridges State Park, and at entrance to Cowell Beach at southernmost end of West Cliff Drive
+Along West Cliff Drive by the lighthouse, at the lot just outside the entrance to Natural Bridges State Park, and at the entrance to Cowell Beach at the southernmost end of West Cliff Drive